deepakness/deepak-notes-jk/_posts/2021-01-12-paid-app-install.md

 ### Twitter

-Twitter app install ads are shown as an "app card" either in the video or image format directly in the user's home feed
+Twitter app install ads are shown as "app card" either in the video or image format directly in the user's home feed

 **Best for:**